 Promising a fun way to hit land, sea and air, let’s take a look at the Parrot drones lineup.

 Update: Seemingly to compete with the DJI Spark, Parrot has slashed the prices of many of their drones.
 It’s as good a time to buy a Parrot flying machine as ever!
 Look for price changes in the links below.
+Also, Parrot continues to add value to the Bebop 2 quadcopter.
+Professionals will find new 3D modelling software and consumers can find new accessories and flight modes to get the most out of your drone.

 Starting off with, what we will call, the toy-class drones, the minidrones, this is where we will find the most diversity in the Parrot line.
 Keeping things small, lightweight, easy to control and fairly inexpensive, first time pilots and children may want to start here.